 The group produced well-known programming environments such as Orca, MagPIe, Ibis, JavaGAT, and WebPIE.
 Current programming systems include Swan (smartphone-based sensors and Internet-of-Things), MCL/Cashmere (programming heterogeneous many-core systems), and VLog (a high-performance Datalog engine).
 See the “Our software systems” page for more details.

-The current focus of the group is on programming methodologies for many-core accelerators, efficient deep learning, distributed sensor applications (for smartphones and IoT), blockchains, and large-scale distributed reasoning.
-The group has many new recent projects in these areas.
+The current research of the group is on efficient deep learning, distributed edge systems for machine learning, knowledge abstraction from large web-based data sets, in-network computing, many-core accelerators, distributed sensor applications, and large-scale stream distributed reasoning.
+The group has many new recent projects, especially on Deep Learning.

 Group leader Henri Bal is the author of 3 books (including Modern Compiler Design, 2012) and about 200 published articles.
-He has been the promotor of over 25 PhD students.
-He is the winner of the Euro-Par 2014 Achievement Award, Member of the Academia Europeana, and member Editorial board of IEEE Transactions on Parallel and Distributed Systems (TPDS).
+He has been the promotor of over 30 PhD students.
+He is the winner of the Euro-Par 2014 Achievement Award, Member of the Academia Europeana, the first Honorary Member (since June 2022) of the Advanced School for Computing and Imaging (ASCI), and former member Editorial board of IEEE Transactions on Parallel and Distributed Systems (TPDS).

 Jacopo Urbani is tenured assistant professor in the group and runs a subgroup (KARMA) on Knowledge Acquisition, Reasoning, and Management.